peteroupc/peteroupc.github.io/colorgen.md

 [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) (also known as HLS), like HSV, is a color model that transforms RGB colors to ease intuition.
 An HSL color consists of three components, in the following order:

-- _Hue_, which is the same for a given RGB color as in HSV.
+- _Hue_ is the same for a given RGB color as in HSV.
 - A component called "saturation" is the distance of the color from gray (but not necessarily from black or white), which is 0 or greater and 1 or less.
 - A component variously called "lightness", "luminance", or "luminosity", is roughly the amount of black or white mixed with the color and which is 0 or greater and 1 or less, where 0 is black, 1 is white, and 0.5 is neither black nor white.

 The following pseudocode converts colors between RGB and HSL.
-Each RGB color is in 0-1 format.
 The transformation is independent of RGB color space, but should be done using [_linearized RGB_ colors](#Linearized_and_Companded_RGB).

     METHOD RgbToHsl(rgb)
         vmax = max(max(rgb[0], rgb[1]), rgb[2])